-Saturday: Gradual decrease in danger of dry and moist avalanches.
+Saturday: Gradual increase in danger of dry avalanches as a consequence of the snowfall.
+Gradual decrease in danger of moist avalanches.

 Danger Level 3 - Considerable

 Fresh wind slabs require caution.
 Natural moist avalanches as the day progresses.

 The sometimes deep wind slabs can be released easily. or in isolated cases naturally, in particular on steep shady slopes above the tree line.
 In many cases the avalanches are medium-sized.
 The avalanche prone locations are to be found especially adjacent to ridgelines above approximately 2200 m.
 The prevalence of such avalanche prone locations will increase as the day progresses.